Buying real estate in Mauritania?

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-World Bank Doing Business 2020 It's a standardized, widely used benchmark of legal procedures and official fees.
-We used it to anchor property registration time and cost with hard numbers.
-We then treated it as the floor for closing cost planning and added practical buffers.
+World Bank - Doing Business 2020 (Mauritania) It's a standardized benchmark of legal procedures and official fees across countries.
+We used it to anchor property registration time and cost with a hard number.
+We then treated it as the floor for closing-cost planning and added practical buffers for legal help.

-Banque Centrale de Mauritanie It's the central bank and most official source for financial context.
-We used it to ground the early 2026 market context including inflation and banking realities.
-We then verified that mortgage availability is limited and relationship-driven.
+Banque Centrale de Mauritanie (BCM) It's the central bank and the most official source for financial context.
+We used it to ground the early 2026 market context around money supply and inflation.
+We then confirmed that mortgage availability is limited and bank-driven.

-ANSADE It's the official producer of Mauritania's core statistics.
-We used it to anchor inflation and construction cost tracking.
-We then used that as a reality check against asking prices from listings.
+ANSADE (national statistics agency) It's the official producer of Mauritania's core economic statistics.
+We used it to track construction costs and inflation data in Mauritania.
+We then used that as a reality-check against asking prices from listings.

-Direction Generale des Impots It's the tax authority and right source of truth for taxes.
-We used it to anchor that property taxes should be verified through official channels.
-We then built buyer checklists around compliance requirements.
+Direction Generale des Impots (DGI) It's the tax authority and the right source for taxes and compliance.
+We used it to anchor property-related taxes and fees through official channels.
+We then built a buyer checklist around what you need to stay compliant in Mauritania.

-GIZ Local Tax Guide It's a donor-produced technical guide based on Mauritanian legal texts.
-We used it to understand how local housing taxes work and their typical ceilings.
-We then converted those ceilings into current MRU for realistic budgeting.
+GIZ - Guide de Fiscalite Locale en Mauritanie It's a donor-produced technical guide based on Mauritanian legal texts.
+We used it to understand how local housing-related taxes work and their typical ceilings.
+We then converted those amounts into current MRU for practical budgeting.

-Wise Currency Converter It's a transparent, timestamped exchange rate reference.
-We used it to convert budgets in USD into MRU at late January 2026 levels.
-We then applied the same rate consistently across every budget tier.
+Wise - MRU/USD exchange rate history It's a transparent, timestamped foreign exchange reference.
+We used it to convert all USD budgets into MRU at late January 2026 levels.
+We then applied the same rate consistently across every budget tier for fair comparisons.

-L'Agence It's a local operator publishing current inventory and MRU pricing.
-We used it as a higher-signal source to anchor mid-to-upper Nouakchott pricing.
-We then triangulated it against classifieds to avoid treating agency pricing as the whole market.
+L'Agence (Nouakchott real estate agency) It's a local operator publishing current inventory and MRU pricing.
+We used it as a higher-signal source to anchor what mid-to-upper Nouakchott stock is priced at.
+We then triangulated it against classifieds so agency pricing does not represent the whole market.

-Shelter Afrique It's a primary-source announcement from a multilateral housing finance institution.
-We used it to support that housing finance activity exists in Mauritania.
-We then still treated foreigner mortgages as limited because availability does not equal easy access.
+Shelter Afrique Development Bank It's a multilateral housing finance institution with primary-source announcements.
+We used it to confirm that housing finance activity exists in Mauritania.
+We then still treated foreigner mortgages as limited, because availability does not equal easy access.